 Then choose a few students to form a selection board.
 Each team must present its research topic to the other students in the class.

-Finally, ask the jury to select the top five studies and hold a classroom award ceremony.
+Finally, ask the jury to select the top five studies and hold an in-class awards ceremony.
 A small group of students can even make small statuettes to give to the winners.
 Students can also share the results of this activity in the school newspaper.